 Kramer also guides climbers on the high-desert buttresses and boulders at Joshua Tree National Park, where more than 8,000 routes are flanked by a captivating desert landscape.
 “Joshua Tree is a total mind-body-spirit experience,” Kramer says.
 “It’s so gorgeous; it’s like a movie set.
 There’s a crazy amount of climbing—you can belay off your bumper or hike into the wilderness.”

 In Northern California, Lake Tahoe serves up its own smooth granite.
 Statuesque Lover's Leap towers over the American River Canyon, offering sheer vertical lines and multi-pitch crack climbing.
 Near Truckee, 400-plus routes await in Donner Pass, each offering breathtaking Donner Lake views.
 Sean Kristl of Alpenglow Expeditions says the 7,057-foot pass has “easy drive-up access and extremely hard, dense granite that's littered with cracks.”
-If you're new to the sport, Kristl recommends the Tahoe Via Ferrata at Squaw Valley, a protected climbing course.
+If you're new to the sport, Kristl recommends the Tahoe Via Ferrata at Palisades Tahoe (Formerly Squaw Valley Alpine Meadows), a protected climbing course.
 “It’s a rock-climbing experience anyone can do,” he says.
 To aid your ascent, ladder rungs and footholds are installed in the rock.
 A guide accompanies you and teaches basic techniques.
 In no time, you’ll be scrambling up 800-foot-high Tram Face like a rock star.